d4sda123/friendly-snippets/README.md

 # Friendly Snippets

+This is a fork with my own snippets, the original repo is [here](https://github.com/rafamadriz/friendly-snippets)

 Snippets collection for a set of different programming languages for faster development.

 The only goal is to have one community driven repository for all kinds of